 By Mike Phifer

-Major General James Ewell Brown Stuart was in all his glory.
-It was June 8, 1863, and the Confederate cavalry commander was putting on a grand review of his horse soldiers on a plain west of the Rappahannock River near Brandy Station, Virginia, for none other than General Robert E. Lee.
+Major General James Ewell Brown “J.E.B.”
+Stuart was in all his glory.
+It was June 8, 1863, the day before the Battle of Brandy Station.
+The Confederate cavalry commander was putting on a grand review of his horse soldiers on a plain west of the Rappahannock River near Brandy Station, Virginia, for none other than General Robert E. Lee.
 In fact, this was Stuart’s third grand review since May 22.
 The first two had more pomp and ceremony and concluded with a mock battle.
 The third review was more hastily put together for Lee, who had been invited to the second review but missed out.

 Stuart’s 22 regiments of horsemen were lined up in double ranks that stretched for three miles.
 It was an impressive sight, and Stuart had good reason to be proud.
 His cavalry was at its zenith, boasting five brigades of horse soldiers and two battalions of horse artillery numbering 9,536 troopers and 756 officers.
 With plans to take the war north, Lee had reinforced Stuart with a brigade of cavalry under the command of Brig.
 Gen. Beverly Robertson from North Carolina and Brig.
 Gen. William “Grumble” Jones’s brigade from the Shenandoah Valley.
 Stuart was happy to have the reinforcements, but not with their commanders.
 He thought Robertson “the most troublesome man in the army” and had been glad to see him reassigned to North Carolina.
 Stuart also disliked Jones, a feeling that was returned by the rough-talking, hard-fighting cavalry officer.